 Research Supervisor Stipend Funds

 Starting in the second year of PhD direct-entry (first year for PhD 4 year track), students receive a research trainee stipend from their supervisor to provide support toward advancement of research goals for the doctoral degree.
 Such work may include research collaboration with the supervisors or others, developing techniques and methodologies, or gaining knowledge of scientific or scholarly ideas or materials.
 Please note that first year direct-entry PhD students do not finalize their research supervisor arrangement until the beginning of the second year and do not require research supervisor funds during this period.
 This gives students the opportunity to explore potential thesis research topics and supervisor arrangements.

 The Department is very fortunate to have a significant endowment through a bequest made by Mr. Carl Reinhardt specifically designated for supporting graduate student research.
 The Reinhardt Endowment fund provides partial travel support for conference poster/paper presentations, scientific meetings with collaborators, data analysis, and observing runs.
 This award fund in combination with research travel support from the student’s supervisor greatly increases the opportunity for our students to attend international conferences and conduct observing runs all over the world.
 The fund also provides a subsidy for publication costs.

 Payments are normally made in three lump sum installments in September, January and May, TA salary excepted which is disbursed monthly September through April.
-Starting in January, ROSI payroll payments are automatically applied to the student account balance, and the remainder is issued as stipend.
-As such, the January payment is higher to offset the funds that are diverted to tuition and fees.
+Starting in January, ACORN payroll payments are automatically applied to the student account balance, and the remainder is issued as stipend.

 |September-December is disbursed to student.
 January forward is first applied to student account balance.||Always disbursed directly to student.|